Send Money to Croatia. Cheap And Fast Ways To Transfer Money abroad

 If you’re sending a large amount of money to Croatia you’ll be able to save money if you select a provider which uses the mid-market exchange rate – or as near as possible as you can find.
 That’s because exchange rate markups can mean extremely high overall costs when you send larger amounts of money.
 A small percentage amount added to an exchange rate quickly adds up when the amount you’re sending is on the high side.

 Exchange rates move around all the time based on supply and demand in global currency markets.
-It’s a smart move to track USD/HRK exchange rates with a currency converter tool.
+It’s a smart move to track USD/EUR exchange rates with a currency converter tool.

-You may also be able to set up alerts with your favorite international payment provider, to get notified when USD/HRK exchange rates hit your preferred rate.
+You may also be able to set up alerts with your favorite international payment provider, to get notified when USD/EUR exchange rates hit your preferred rate.

 What are the best apps to send money to Croatia from the United States ?